Digital-Solver/cf-achievement-1/README.md

 4. Click on a Pokémon to view more details in a modal
 5. Close the modal by clicking on the close button or outside of the modal window

+## License

+This project is licensed under the terms of the MIT license.
+See the LICENSE file for more information.

 ## Contact

 For questions or feedback, you can reach me at kerr(dot)digitalsolver@gmail.com